genotrance/px/README.txt

 the NTLM proxy server.
 This needs to be configured in px.ini.
 Without this, Px will not work and exit immediately.

+The noproxy capability allows Px to connect to hosts in the configured subnets directly, bypassing the NTLM proxy altogether.
+This allows clients to connect to hosts within the intranet without requiring additional configuration for each client or at the NTLM proxy.

 There are a few other settings to tweak in the INI file but most are self-explanatory.

-If preferred, the proxy server can be set on the command line as follows:-
+A few of the settings can be specified on the command line for convenience.

-	px --proxy=proxyserver.com:80
+	px --proxy=proxyserver.com:80 --noproxy=0.0.0.0/0 --debug

+The binary distribution of Px runs in the background once started and can be quit by running "px --quit".
+When run directly using Python, use CTRL-C to quit.

+Dependencies

 Px doesn't have any GUI and runs completely in the background.
-It is distributed using Python 3.x and PyInstaller to have a self-contained executable but can also be run using a Python distribution with the required packages (psutil, pywin32).
-Python 2.x also requires the futures package.
+It is distributed using Python 3.x and PyInstaller to have a self-contained executable but can also be run using a Python distribution with the following additional packages.

+	netaddr, psutil, pywin32
+	futures on Python 2.x

 In order to make Px a capable proxy server, it is designed to run in multiple processes.
 The number of parallel workers or processes is configurable via px.ini.
 However, this only works on Python 3.3+ since that's when support was added to share sockets across processes in Windows.
 On older versions of Python, Px will run multi-threaded but in a single process.

-The binary distribution of Px runs in the background once started and can be quit by running "px --quit".
-When run directly using Python, use CTRL-C to quit.

 Feedback

 Px is definitely a work in progress and any feedback or suggestions are welcome.
+It is hosted on GitHub (https://github.com/genotrance/px) with an MIT license so issues, forks and pushes are most appreciated.

 Credits